Change of Address Checklist

 - All relevant state departments for driving licences and car registrations

-When you move into your new place, you’re not going to want to be without utilities, or get bills for the property you’ve already moved out of and as a result, we’ve put this as a vital part of our changing address checklist.
+When you move into your new address, you’re not going to want to be without utilities or get bills for the property you’ve already moved out of after a change of address.
+As a result, we’ve put this as a vital part of our changing address checklist.

 Get in touch with these companies far in advance so that they can have everything in place for a simple switch.
 In some cases, they might need a few weeks to move things over.

 - Power and electricity

 - Internet Service Provider